Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: MAGIC observation and data selection

-\paragraph{Dark Matter signal region} According to the \gls{dm} density profile described in~\autoref{sec:dm}, the virial radius of the Perseus \gls{cg} is seen under an angle of $\sim1.5^\circ$.
-For an accurate computation of the \gls{irf} of the analysis, the morphology of the expected \gls{dm} signal is used to tune the distribution of simulated \gls{mc} events.
-This procedure was first applied by~\cite{Ahnen:2017pqx} during the \gls{dm} search from the Ursa Major II \gls{dsph} and was discussed extensively in~\citet{Palacio:thesis}.
-In order to avoid contamination from gamma rays coming from NGC~1275, we construct a \emph{ring-shaped} signal-search region ($\mathcal{R}2$, defined by two angular distances $\theta_{\mathrm{min}}$ and $\theta_{\mathrm{max}}$, as described in~\autoref{fig:perseusFOV}).
-Apart from excluding NGC~1275 from the \gls{roi}, the astrophysical contamination from NGC~1275 inside $\mathcal{R}2$ is also estimated and included in the analysis.
-Due to the large extension of the decay \gls{dm} signal and the finite distance between ON and OFF regions (due to the pointing strategy), OFF regions are not fully signal-free (in other words, \gls{dm} events are expected inside the OFF region for all pointing directions, as shown in~\autoref{fig:perseusFOV}).
+For an accurate computation of the IRF of the analysis, the morphology of the expected DM signal (described in~\autoref{sec:dm}) is used to tune the distribution of simulated MC events.
+This procedure was first applied by~\cite{Ahnen:2017pqx} during the DM search from the Ursa Major II dSph and was discussed extensively in~\citet{Palacio:thesis}.
+Moreover, in order to avoid contamination from gamma rays coming from NGC~1275, we construct a \emph{ring-shaped} signal-search region $\mathcal{R}2$ (defined by two angular distances $\theta_{\mathrm{min}}$ and $\theta_{\mathrm{max}}$ described in~\autoref{fig:perseusFOV}).
+Apart from excluding the location of NGC~1275 from the region of interest $\mathcal{R}2$, its astrophysical contamination inside $\mathcal{R}2$ due to miss-reconstructed events is also estimated and included in the analysis.
+Due to the large extension of the decay DM signal and the finite distance between ON and OFF regions (regions around black and empty stars in~\autoref{fig:perseusFOV}), OFF regions are not fully signal-free (in other words, DM events are expected inside the OFF region for all pointing directions).
 This contamination is also taken into account in the likelihood ($\lkl$, see~\autoref{sec:BinnedLikelihoodAnalysis}) and is estimated to be of $\sim10$\% ($\sim40$\%) of the signal integrated in ON for pointing mode $\mathcal{A}$ ($\mathcal{B}$), a factor that further affects the sensitivity.